daipozhi/Purpose-AI/README.txt

                   run './app-charset-recgn-fin.exe' to convert result to text file,save in file 'app-charset-recgn.2.txt'

-                  its algorithm is: at first, get text from htm file,treat this htm file as its charset is utf-8, convert to gb18030, separate a sentence by words database,
-                      every word has its value ,sum these value to variant 1,base on it,separate this sentence by grammar courseware,every grammar has its value ,sum these value, and add with variant 1, store this value in variant 1, at last, get text from htm file ,treat this htm file as its charset is gb18030, separate a sentence by words database, every word has its value ,sum these value to variant 2,base on it,separate this sentence by grammar courseware,every grammar has its value ,sum these value, and add with variant 2, store this value in variant 2, every file only calculate first 30 sentences, sum these sentences value, if variant 1 is bigger than variant 2, its charset is utf-8,else its charset is gb18030.
+                  its algorithm is: at first, get text from htm file,treat this htm file as its charset is utf-8, convert to gb18030, (because word courseware's charset is gb18030),separate a sentence by words database, every word has its value ,sum these value to variant 1,base on it,separate this sentence by grammar courseware,every grammar has its value ,sum these value, and add with variant 1, store this value in variant 1, at last, get text from htm file ,treat this htm file as its charset is gb18030, separate a sentence by words database, every word has its value ,sum these value to variant 2,base on it,separate this sentence by grammar courseware,every grammar has its value ,sum these value, and add with variant 2, store this value in variant 2, every file only calculate first 30 sentences, sum these sentences value, if variant 1 is bigger than variant 2( its value is bigger when treat as utf-8), its charset is utf-8, else its charset is gb18030( its value is bigger whrn treat as GB18030).

                   in text file readme.txt (in webfind66/app) ,it say: below files are copied from work_dir